chrisneal72/DCS-removeJunk-Scripts/README.md

 I found some information that people stated this function crashes servers.
 In the DCS Changelog I noticed in Dec '24 that they put in a fix and requested server owners to test.
 I can not find any discussion since that update where anyone confirms if the issue is resolved or if the function still has issues.
 I have this function implemented on a server, but it has not been tested with multiple players over a longer period of time.
 ​
 ### 1-Clean-Indvidual-Zones
 This method is whe same as shown in [Hoggit's docs for removeJunk](https://wiki.hoggitworld.com/view/DCS_func_removeJunk).
 This has two files.
 The first (1_GetTriggerZoneNames) would be run when the mission starts to create an array of all trigger zones.
 The second (1_RemoveJunkInZones) is run how ever often you wish.
-This script can be put into an external script and be called however appropriate.
+This script is wrapped in a function so can be put into an external script and be called however appropriate.
 My example shown here uses the built in trigger functionality.

 The GetTriggerZoneNames is put into a Once trigger and an action to turn on a flag that the Switched trigger below watches
 ![Image](readme_images/MultiZones-1.png)